microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

 ## Interacting with the bot

-You can interact with this bot by sending it a message, or selecting a command from the command list.
-The bot will respond to the following strings.

-1. **Show Welcome**

--   **Result:** The bot will send the welcome card for you to interact with
--   **Valid Scopes:** personal, group chat, team chat

-2. **MentionMe**

--   **Result:** The bot will respond to the message and mention the user
--   **Valid Scopes:** personal, group chat, team chat

-3. **MessageAllMembers**

--   **Result:** The bot will send a 1-on-1 message to each member in the current conversation (aka on the conversation's roster).
--   **Valid Scopes:** personal, group chat, team chat

-You can select an option from the command list by typing `@TeamsConversationBot` into the compose message area and `What can I do?` text above the compose area.
+You can tell the bot to do actions like turning lights on, off, or dimming them.
+You can also ask about the status of the lights.

+## Testing in BotFramework Emulator

+[Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator) Allows testing bots independently from Channels when developing your bot.
+To use, simply download the app and enter your local endpoint.

+In order to test remote apps, you will need to use a tunneling service like ngrok.

+Please note:

+-   Channel-specific features (For example, Teams Message Extensions) are not supported in Emulator and therefore not fully-testable.
+-   If you are building, testing and publishing your app manually to Azure, you will need to put your credentials in the `.env` file.
+If you are using Teams Toolkit, the `.env` folder will be automatically generated for you.

 ## Deploy the bot to Azure

 You can use Teams Toolkit for VS Code or CLI to host the bot in Azure.
 The sample includes Bicep templates in the `/infra` directory which are used by the tools to create resources in Azure.

 To configure the Azure resources to have an environment variable for the OpenAI Key:

 1. Add a `./env/.env.staging.user` file with a new variable, `SECRET_OPENAI_KEY=` and paste your [OpenAI Key](https://openai.com/api/).

 The `SECRET_` prefix is a convention used by Teams Toolkit to mask the value in any logging output and is optional.